 At this point in our learning, we’ve most likely ironed out most of the common pronunciation mistakes that Japanese learners come across.
 Now, it is time to focus on the fine points and really become awesome at speaking the language.
 It’s always a good idea to study and imitate the speaking patterns and intonations of native speakers.

-One thing you can focus on (if you haven’t already) is how to act and respond when be spoken to in Japanese.
-Hashi touches on it quite a bit in his post here, but the main thing is – there’s a lot more confirming sounds and nodding in Japanese than there is in English conversations.
+One thing you can focus on (if you haven’t already) is how to act and respond when spoken to in Japanese.
+Sarah touches on it quite a bit in her post here, but the main thing is – there’s a lot more confirming sounds and nodding in Japanese than there is in English conversations.
 But once you master this skill, you’ll look much more awesome in the eyes of a Japanese native.

 Don’t Give Up!